beyondrisks/beyondrisks.github.io/docs/_posts/2022-01-22-SAS-to-Python-read-data.markdown

 layout: single
 title:  "SAS to Python: Read Data"
 date:   2022-01-22
-categories: code, SAS, Python
+categories: code SAS Python
 ---

 As much as we love SAS, we cannot deny the trend that Python is replacing SAS in a very fast pace.
-In this artical we will discuss how to use Python to do some most common SAS usages, such as reading and cleaning data, statistical analysis, and statistical or econometric modeling.
-The main packages used in Python are Pandas and Numpy for data related tasks and some statistical analysis, and Siklearn for modeling.
+In this artical we will discuss how to use Python to read data.
+The data Python package used here is `pandas`.

-## Read Data
 The first thing of data analysis is usually to read data.
 There are tons of scenarios regarding reading how to read data in SAS depending on the data format.
 The two methods used in SAS are `proc import` and the combination of `infile` and `input` statements. `Proc import` can be used for well formatted data such as CSV file, Excel file while infile and input can be more flexible.

-### Formatted Data with Delimiter
+## read_csv
-This type data is separated by as delimiter, such as comma, space, tab or other characters.
-The following data is separated by comma.
+One of the most common data files is the one in which data are separated by some delimiters, such as comma, space, tab or other characters.
+The following data are separated by comma.

 |id,name,age|
 |---------|